-- Crude hearing test: ask patient to occlude one of their ears and whisper a number.
-Start peripherally and move towards their ear and ask them to tell you the number when they hear it.
+- Rough hearing test: ask patient to occlude one of their ears and gently rub your index finger and thumb together.
+Move your hand from peripherally towards their ear and ask them to tell you when they hear it.
 Repeat on other side. - Weber's test: use a 512Hz tuning fork.
 Twang the long ends and place the round base of the fork on the patient's forehead between their eyes.
 Ask them if one side is louder than the other (if one side is louder, either that side has a conductive deficit, or the contralateral side has a sensorioneural deficit Rinnie's test can then confirm which). - Rinne's test: use a 512Hz tuning fork.
 Twang the long ends and place the round base of the fork on the patient's mastoid process.
 Ask them to tell you when the sound stops.
 Then, place the long ends near the patient's ear.
 Ask them if they can then hear it again air conduction should be louder than bone conduction (if they cannot hear it again, there is a conductive deficit in that ear). - Others: "I would also consider performing vertigo tests such as walking on the spot and Dix-Hallpike test"

-CN 9 & 10 (Glossopharyngeal, Vagus)
+CN 9, 10 (Glossopharyngeal, Vagus)

-- Inspect: ask patient to open mouth and say "ahhh" and use pen torch to inspect palate symmetry (CN 9) and uvula deviation (CN 10) (deviates away from lesion) - Motor: assess speech, cough and swallow - Others: "I would also consider testing the gag reflex"
+- Inspect: palate and uvula symmetry

+- Motor: assess speech, cough, swallow

+- Others: "I would also consider testing the gag reflex and general and temperature sensation on the posterior third of the tongue"